 Location and immediacy are key

-The biggest charm of mobile advertising is the ability to target people in the vicinity of your business.
+The biggest charm of mobile ads is the ability to target people in the vicinity of your business.
 Attention spans have fallen from 12 seconds at the start of the century to 8 seconds.
 What that also means is people are looking for immediate solutions to their problems.

-That’s where, as a marketer, you should really cash in on Facebook’s granular location targeting options.
-For instance, if you are a clothing brand running a sale during the holiday season, you could target ads at everyone who is in a two-kilometer radius of your store.
+That’s where, as a marketer, you should really cash in on Facebook’s location targeting options.
+For instance, if you are a clothing brand running a sale during the holiday season, you could target mobile ads at everyone who is in a two-kilometer radius of your store.

 Depending on your marketing budget, you could incentivize mobile users by giving away additional discount coupons.
 You are more likely to have a walk-in when a person is close to your store than when he is driving home from work.